Director of Youth & Young Adult Ministries Search

 Qualifications and Skills

 This position requires a committed Christian who is self-motivated and well organized.
 He/she should have excellent relational skills and a developed ability to communicate Biblical principles to youth and young adults.
 An academic degree in youth ministry is preferred or 2-5 years related professional experience required.
-A willingness to continue education though attending conferences, seminars, and workshops pertaining to Youth Ministry.
-We look forward to hearing from you!
-To apply send your resume and cover letter stating why this position aligns with your background.
+A willingness to continue education through attending conferences, seminars, and workshops pertaining to Youth/Young Adult Ministry.
+First Aid certification required or can be obtained within the first 90 days of starting position.
+Advanced computer skills and mixed media a plus.

 Job Type: FULL-TIME

 For more information about our Youth Director job: WPC Director of Youth & Young Adult Ministries 2018

 Pastor- Rev. Eryn Mera

 Eryn graduated from Princeton Theological Seminary in May of 2011 and joined our staff in July of the same year.
 Eryn is married to Robert and they have four daughters, Adeline and Maisie, plus twins Nailah & Karianne.
 After serving abroad in the Dominican Republic and Kenya for 2 years as a missionary Eryn felt God calling her back to New Jersey to Princeton Seminary.
 She has experienced God’ grace and faithfulness in her journey from New Jersey to the Dominican to Kenya . . . and back to New Jersey.
 Eryn never would have imagined returning home to her roots in Woodstown, but feels affirmed that God has paved the way, ” as only God could design a path this wild and a journey this life changing”.
 Eryn describes her passion for ministry as based in her international mission work and loves guiding the church into a more missional way of being with the hope of being “God’s hands and feet in our local community, nation, and world”.
 “Because I have experienced God’s love and grace my greatest desire is to share that with others!”
 Learn more about our pastor at Prodi-Gal, friend her on Facebook and follow her on Instagram.
 Click here to make an appointment with Pastor Eryn.

 Contact at email@example.com.